chujiezheng/ChID-Dataset/README.md

 ## Update 190628

 The codes for baseline in the paper are uploaded!
+Please refer to `Codes for baseline` for more details!

 ### Competition